 - Course drop, fail, withdraw rate.

 - Collaborate with a librarian to find free textbooks

-- Marking course as Low Cost Textbook course in the UTSA course search
+- Mark course as a Free Textbook course or a Low Cost Textbook course in the Class Schedules

 - Serve as an OER advocate: share your experience with other faculty